mohab-sameh/Injectorray/README.md

 # Injectorray
 Repository for Injectorray.
-The auto ASCII art into hardcode C++ code converter.
+The auto ASCII art into hardcoded C++ array code converter.

 This C++ code receives user text input (mainly optimized for ASCII art) and turns it into a plain text C++ code which can later be copied and pasted into the compiler in order to inject the ASCII art directly into a 2d array, character by character.